12startupsin12months/12startupsin12months.github.io/_posts/2017-07-01-day-14-sprymesh-now-stores-all-revisions-of-your-website.md

   - Consistent Motivation
   - Revisions
 ---
+**Note: The published date on this post is screwed up!
+I don't want to change it as it would change the url :(**

 I lost Day 13 to my Analysis Paralysis and a lack of motivation.
 However, Today, I am back on the proverbial Horse!